 Primal Meal Prep is the only meal provider in the healthy category that offers a meal for under $10.
-But that means skipping either your meat or vegetables.
-This week, $8.90 can buy a meal of 100g lean ground beef ($7.90) with Japanese short grain rice ($1).
+Prices start at $9.90, excluding delivery ($3, islandwide).

 It is the only one to offer a fully customisable menu.
 You can use the macronutrient calculator to input your age, height, weight, activity level, and health goals (gain, lose, or maintain weight), and it will give you a calorie intake recommendation with the macronutrient breakdown.
 Following this, you can add your meats, grains and vegetables to craft your bespoke meal.

 Price: Prices are calculated per meal, and there’s no minimum number of meals for subscription.
-You can order just 1 lunch to try today, or the whole week’s worth of breakfast, lunch, and dinner. $8.90 is the cheapest ingredient combination I could find this week, and $30 is the most expensive – the largest portions of meat alone can cost up to $19.90.
+You can order just 1 lunch to try today, or the whole week’s worth of breakfast, lunch, and dinner. $9.90 is the cheapest ingredient combination I could find this week, and $23.90 is the most expensive – the largest portions of meat alone can cost up to almost $20.

 |Package||Total price of package|

 |Mon to Wed, lunch only (3 meals)||$38.70 (standard) / $47.70 (XL)|